maiaarrais/CART351/project 2/README.md

 ## 🎯 Concept

-**Flow Studio** is a small web application designed to make class scheduling easier for teachers and students — especially in smaller studios that don’t have a full booking system.
+**Flow Studio** is a small web application designed to make class scheduling easier for teachers and students, especially in smaller studios that don’t have a full booking system.
 As someone who attends Pilates classes often, I noticed how some studios still rely on messages or paper lists for sign-ups.
 This project aims to simplify that process by creating an easy-to-use, visual platform where users can see class availability and book instantly.

-The goal was to take what we’ve learned in class — Flask, JSON, Jinja templates, Fetch requests — and turn it into something functional and meaningful.
+The goal was to take what we’ve learned in class: Flask, JSON, Jinja templates, Fetch requests, and turn it into something functional and meaningful.
 Instead of a purely technical demo, I wanted to build something that could genuinely help real people manage their time better.

 ---